dmbarbour/wikilon/docs/AwelonLang.md

 *Note:* Command sequences can be understood as an free monad.
 However, I'm intentionally avoiding the monad abstraction or branding for Awelon, as it's historically been a tripping hazard for FP newcomers.

+## Pattern Matching

+Awelon does not have built-in support for pattern matching.
+However, it is feasible to model first-class patterns - and [parser combinators](https://en.wikipedia.org/wiki/Parser_combinator) in general - as simple compositions of first-class functions of type `source → (error + success)`, perhaps modeled via command sequences that simply yield on error but might permit a `try : Match e a -> Match e' (e + a)` behavior.

+First-class patterns are expressive and extensible.
+The challenge is to develop some convenient and efficient projections that correspond to common match behaviors, working with lists and records, handling variants, and support for pattern guards and active patterns.
+The weakness of first-class patterns is that we won't have much compiler support to optimize pattern matching, beyond what we can achieve by partial evaluation and conventional function optimizations.

+*TODO:* Concrete examples, as they're developed.

 ## Constraint Logic Programming

 Constraint and logic programming are convenient styles for some problems, albeit terribly inefficient for the general use case.
 We can leverage *Command Sequences* to interleave expression of a constraint model with processing into an acceptable return value.
 However, we'll need concurrency to mitigate our rigid sequence ordering.
 A preliminary command model: